CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 at least 1 stock symbol in the electricity-or-utility-stocks-to-buy-list.txt because of the functionality of the python code to analyze stocks to buy at a future time.
 Otherwise, you will most likely see errors in the log-file-of-buy-and-sell-signals.txt.
 A new database file will need to be created if you started this robot without owning any stocks.
 Delete the database file named trading_bot.db before restarting the stockbot if the stockbot was running without any owned stock positions.
-Stop and Start the Stock Trading Robot after you have purchased at least 1 share of stock to create a new database file.   *****
+Stop and Start the Stock Trading Robot after you have purchased at least 1 share of stock to create a new database file.
+I recommend linking your Alpaca Stock Trading Account with TradingView to purchase at least 1 stock position.
+Deciding to manually sell stocks more quickly before tomorrow can also easily be done on TradingView or on the Alpaca website for those occassional situations where your stock selling  needs to be done today instead of tomorrow.   *****

 You can modify the python script to make DEBUG = True   and this will print out your stocks with the price information.
 Printing out the stock information slows down this python program, and it is recommended to change debug back to: